Why is this an issue?

 The point of having custom exception types is to convey more information than is available in standard types.
 But custom exception types must be

 public for that to work.

 If a method throws a non-public exception, the best you can do on the caller’s side is to

 catch the closest

 of the class.
-That is, you lose all that custom information you created the exception type to pass.
+However, you lose all the information that the new exception type carries.

 internal class MyException : Exception // Noncompliant